 It is proposed that MSS operations in this band should be on a non-protected basis with respect to these systems.
 A footnote is proposed to the allocation in Article 5 to this effect.

-MSS downlink in the band 10.5-10.6 GHz is assumed to be compatible with remote passive sensors and with radio astronomy stations operating in the band 10.6-10.7 GHz but may require some additional filtering on the MSS satellite.
+A MSS downlink in the band 10.5-10.6 GHz is compatible with remote passive sensors operating in the band 10.6-10.7 GHz.
+Additional filtering of about 22 dB would be required, but this is not a major technical challenge, and it seems that MSS operators can easily solve this issue through the natural roll of the modulation and additional filtering.
+In order to meet this requirement, it is expected that MSS satellite pfd within the band 10.6-10.7 GHz will not exceed -118dBW/m2/100 MHz on the ground.

+Regarding the compatibility with the radioastronomy serviceallocated in the band 10.6-10.7 GHz the satellite pfd within this band shall not exceed −160 dB(W/m2) in a 100 MHz in accordance with Recommendation ITU-R RA.769.

+A footnote regarding the protection of remote passive sensors and the radioastronomy service is required and would be proposed to the allocation in Article 5 to this effect.

 Either this band and/or 13.25 – 13.4 GHz, are attractive as potential MSS downlink bands, paired with 15.43 – 15.63 GHz.

-Current CEPT view (August 2010): The band 10.5 – 10.6 GHz shall not be a candidate band for new MSS uplink allocation.
-MSS downlinoperations may be possible and CEPT considers that further studies are needed on MSS downlink sharing issues.
-CEPT has developed two draft ECPs, one for a no change to the existing table of allocations and one with two different regulatory options for new primary MSS downlink allocations.
+CEPT Position: The band 10.5 – 10.6 GHz shall not be a candidate band for new MSS uplink allocation.

+CEPT view:For a MSS downlink,CEPT has concluded not to propose new MSS allocations in this band.

 Frequency band13.25-13.4 GHz

 This band is currently allocated to the earth exploration-satellite service (active) and space research service (active) on a primary basis.
-The band is also allocated to the aeronautical radionavigation service on a primary basis, limited to use for dopplernavigation aids through No. 5.497 and studies with respect to this use need to be completed.

-Ed.
-Note: Aeronauticalradionavigation service enjoys a “super-primary” status with respect to the other existing services in this band and it should be taken into account.
+The band is also allocated to the aeronautical radionavigation service on a primary basis, limited to use for Dopplernavigation aids through No. 5.497 and studies with respect to this use need to be completed.With regard to No. 5.498A the aeronauticalradionavigation service enjoys a “super-primary” status with respect to the other existing services in this band.

 Either this band and/or 10.5-10.6 GHz, are considered as potential MSS downlink bands, paired with 15.43-15.63 GHz.